Positive affirmations are everywhere.

-According to Louise Hay, positive affirmations send the message to your mind that you’re taking responsibility for changes in your life.
-External circumstances aren’t the culprit of your failures.
+According to Louise Hay, positive affirmations send the message to our mind that we’re taking responsibility for changes in our life.

-Instead, it’s your internal dialogue—what you tell yourself on a daily basis—that dictates your success in relationships, family, money, work and health.
+Our internal dialogue—what we tell ourselves on a daily basis—plays an important role in our relationships, family, money, work and health.

 So, the premise of positive affirmations?
-If you focus on positive thoughts, you’ll attract positive experiences into your life.
+If we focus on positive thoughts, we’ll attract positive experiences.

-Even if you’re not into anything woo-woo (which I’m assuming is the case because you’re here), that’s fair enough.
-It makes sense that if you focus on positive thoughts, you’ll feel more empowered.
+Even if you’re not into anything woo-woo, it makes sense that if we focus on positive thoughts, we’ll feel more empowered.

 But it’s much more complex than that.